-The Mathematics program is designed to prepare the student for a career where mathematics are used either directly or indirectly: Aerodynamics, electronics, marketing, social engineering, opinion analysis, telecommunications, insurance, accounting, automation, management, computer applications, sales, teaching, government operations, research, and beyond.
+The Mathematics and Computer Science program is designed to prepare the student for a career where mathematics are used either directly or indirectly: Aerodynamics, electronics, marketing, social engineering, opinion analysis, telecommunications, insurance, accounting, automation, management, computer applications, sales, teaching, government operations, research, and beyond.

 The major courses in the program develop the concepts and computational techniques needed for careers which have mathematical applications.
 The foundations taught in the courses prepare the student to adapt to changes that occur in technological careers.